The Nanny: Guest stars

-Marvin Hamlisch appeared as Fran's former high school music teacher, a Marvin Hamlisch look-alike.
-Fran Drescher also reprised her role of Bobbi Fleckman from the 1984 film This Is Spinal Tap and made a cameo appearance as herself in the third to last episode.
-Charles Shaughnessy had a double role as a fictional Middle Eastern oil potentate in one episode.
-Drescher's real-life parents, Morty and Sylvia, initially appeared as a couple in the waiting room of Grace's therapist and made subsequent appearances as Fran's Uncle Stanley and Aunt Rose; her Pomeranian Chester appeared as C.C.'s pet in more than a dozen episodes.
-Renée Taylor's husband, actor Joseph Bologna, and their son Gabriel Bologna, had guest roles on the show.
+Drescher also reprised her role of Bobbi Fleckman from the 1984 film This Is Spinal Tap and made a cameo appearance as herself in the third to last episode.
+Shaughnessy had a double role as a fictional Middle Eastern oil potentate in one episode.
+Drescher's real-life parents initially appeared as a couple in the waiting room of Gracie's therapist and made subsequent appearances as Fran's Uncle Stanley and Aunt Rose; her Pomeranian Chester appeared as C.C.'s pet in more than a dozen episodes.
+Renée Taylor's husband, actor Joseph Bologna, and their son Gabriel Bologna had guest roles on the show.
 Ray Romano appeared as Fran's former high school classmate Ray Barone, linking The Nanny with his comedy Everybody Loves Raymond.
-Romano and Drescher actually knew each other in high school.
+Romano and Drescher both actually knew each other in high school.
 Tom Bergeron appeared as himself, the host of Hollywood Squares, in an episode in which Maxwell appeared as a star on the show's board as a replacement for Andrew Lloyd Webber.
 Tyne Daly appeared as a fellow nanny facing forced retirement.
 David Letterman made an uncredited appearance during a fantasy sequence, where Fran describes how she exaggerated her fame to impress a pen pal.
-Donna Douglas, who played Elly Mae Clampett on The Beverly Hillbillies, would make her last television appearance in an episode in which the Fines would buy the mansion (made famous in the aforementioned series) she was selling (Douglas was a realtor in real life), and in a nod paid homage to the Hillbillies closing scene with Donna and the cast waving goodbye to viewers.
+Donna Douglas, who played Elly Mae Clampett on The Beverly Hillbillies, made her last television appearance in an episode.

-Theme song
+Theme song and opening credits

 The theme song featured in the pilot was a version of "If My Friends Could See Me Now", performed by Gwen Verdon from the 1966 Broadway musical Sweet Charity.
 Following the pilot, the theme changed to "The Nanny Named Fran", written by Ann Hampton Callaway and performed by her and her sister Liz Callaway.
-Two instrumental versions of the theme song were used in the closing credits: one that is a direct instrumental version of the theme (used only in a few season one episodes), and another with a slightly different arrangement.
+Along with the change of the theme song came a different, animated opening sequence that would be used for the entire series run.
+Like the song, it summarizes the events that lead Fran from losing her job and boyfriend to being hired as nanny of the Sheffield children.